kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

       etcd.

 1. Stop the etcd server on the broken node.
-It is possible that other clients besides the Kubernetes API server is causing traffic to etcd and it is desirable to stop all traffic to prevent writes to the data dir.
+It is possible that other clients besides the Kubernetes API server are causing traffic to etcd and it is desirable to stop all traffic to prevent writes to the data directory.

 1. Remove the failed member: